 There are many causes for the appearance of scratches on vinyl records, and they are often easily preventable if you develop and straightforward and methodical approach to how you treat your discs.

 One of the main causes of scratches on records is mishandling, and this often takes the form of careless removal and replacement in record sleeves and covers.
-Records can pick up tiny surface scratches when they are slid in and out of their cardboard cover.
+Records can pick up tiny surface scratches when they are slid in and out of their cardboard cover, and it’s really important to handle them with the proper care and attention.

 Placing records on surfaces is also a sure-fire way to scratch them, as they will attract all manner of dirt which will then act as an accelerant for scratches and scuffs.